 - Juice of 1 lemon

-- Heat 3 tbsp oil (think of it as a solid glug) in a large frying pan over medium-high heat.
-Add cumin seeds, and fry until golden brown and beginning to pop.
-Reduce heat, and stir in the onion.
+- Heat 3 tablespoons (or a solid glug) of oil in a large skillet or frying pan over medium-high heat.
+Add cumin seeds and fry until golden brown and beginning to pop.
+Reduce to medium heat and stir in onion.
 Cook until lightly browned.

-- Add the garlic and ginger, combine for 1 minute until fragrant.
+- Add the garlic and ginger and sauté for 1 minute until fragrant.
 Add the garam masala, coriander, turmeric, and cayenne, and stir to combine.

-- Transfer the potato and cauliflower to the pan; season with salt and stir to combine.
-Cover, and steam until the vegetables are tender, about 20 minutes.
+- Add the potato and cauliflower to the pan.
+Season with salt and stir to combine.
+Cover and steam until the vegetables are tender, about 20 minutes.

-- Turn off the heat and top with lemon juice.
+- Turn off the heat and stir in cilantro and lemon juice.
 Season to taste.